govau/notify-client-java/README.md

 ### Arguments
 #### `phoneNumber`
-The mobile number the notification is sent to.
+The mobile number the SMS notification is sent to.

 #### `emailAddress`
-The email address the notification is sent to.
+The email address the email notification is sent to.

 #### `templateId`